GT2799/group-web-project-group-k/README.md

 + Group meetings are held every Monday on a Discord Channel where we discuss our current progress with the project and any issues.
 + Further communication is done with instant-messaging in the Discord Server.
 + Resource distribution is done via the resource text-channel within the Discord Server.
++ A more in-depth todo list is posted in the todo text-channel within the Discord Server whenever someone completes a task, this list also assigns the various tasks to team-members

 ### Post-Implementation: Next-steps
 + **Incorporate 2021 Weekly data:** Our App currently only has data for 2001-2020.